kevgo/kevgo/README.md

   or an interactive shell in multiple folders/repositories.
 - [Has](https://github.com/kevgo/has) query a large variety of properties from codebases and Git repositories.
+- [Cucumber-Sort](https://github.com/kevgo/cucumber-sort) a linter that verifies
+  and fixes the order of steps in Cucumber files

 ### Documentation and Knowledge Management